zuborawka/Backupable/README.md

   KEY `table_and_src_id` (`table_name`,`src_id`,`id`)
 ) ENGINE=InnoDB  DEFAULT CHARSET=utf8;
 ````
-This table is associated with Backup class.
+This table is associated with BasicBackup class.
-So, you can change the table name by setting in Backupable/Model/Backup.php.
+So, you can change the table name by setting in Backupable/Model/BasicBackup.php.

 ##<a name="section3">3.Set your bootstrap.php to load plugin.